timakro/vim-searchant/README.md

 ## Overview

-When it comes to searching vim is one of the editors which lacks the feature of highlighting the current search result.
-Searchant wraps the hacky way to achieve this in vim into a plugin with a clean interface.
+When it comes to searching Vim is one of the editors which lacks the feature of highlighting the current search result.
+Searchant wraps the hacky way to achieve this in Vim into a plugin with a clean interface.
 Additionally it provides a key mapping to stop the search highlighting.

+View the documentation in Vim with `:help searchant` or [on the web](https://raw.githubusercontent.com/timakro/vim-searchant/master/doc/searchant.txt).

 ![vim-searchant demo](https://misc.timakro.de/vim-searchant.png)